ericmj/true_story/README.md

 end
 ```

+Read the previous code carefully.
+Typically, the `user` would not be available from the `c` variable.
+By making it available with a
+macro, we make it easy to effortlessly build a simple composition of pipe segments, with the changes of each previous segment
+available to the next.
 Notice we're free to specify c.user and c.blog, which otherwise would be out of bounds.
-We can also take advantage of the same behavior in our setup functions with `assigns`, like this:
+We can also take
+advantage of the same behavior in our setup functions with `assigns`, like this:

 ```elixir
 defp blog_with_post(user, title, post) do